 Like many university English majors, I started my undergraduate degree assuming I’d go into teaching after graduation.
-I’d had the foresight to study French as a minor and thought I’d be a shoe-in as a French teacher.
+I’d had the foresight to study French as a minor and thought that would give me a leg up.
 Thankfully, about half way through my degree, I wised up and realized I’d make a horrific teacher.

 It all began with a tweet